ValentinaPasqual/VaStoLabDHDK/README.md

 * **Visualisation in EVT2**.
 [Here](https://valentinapasqual.github.io/ProgettoVasto/) you can find "Storia Fiorentina" on EVT2.
 In this realise you can find the visualisation of trans-edition features and diplomatic edition.
 Finally, you can find how the critical edition can be visualised in 8r and 8v.

+[Here](http://evt.labcd.unipi.it) you can find EVT1 and EVT2 website.